ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 ##### Precision and recall

 After the model was chosen, its performance on test dataset was evaluated, including precision and recall.
-To follow along in the notebook, see [here](report.html#Step-3:-Test-a-Model-on-New-Images) and scroll up.
+To follow along in the notebook, see this section [here](report.html#Step-3:-Test-a-Model-on-New-Images) and scroll up.

 In very general terms, those with triangle, class ids 18 to 31, seem to have lower precision or recall, particularly 27 the "Pedestrians" class, and so do classes 40 and 41, which has more complex features.